wellisonraul/wrms.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi!
-I am a third year PhD Computer Science ca at the [Universidade Federal de Pernambuco](https://www.ufpe.br/).
-I am a member of the [GFADS Research Group](https://sites.google.com/a/cin.ufpe.br/gfads/), and am supervised by Prof. [Nelson Rosa](https://www.cin.ufpe.br/~nsr/) and [George Cavalcanti](https://darmiton.com/).
+I am a third-year PhD student in Computer Science at [UFPE](https://www.ufpe.br/), advised by Prof. [Nelson Rosa](https://www.cin.ufpe.br/~nsr/) and Prof. [George Cavalcanti](https://darmiton.com/).
+I am affiliated with the [GFADS Research Group](https://sites.google.com/a/cin.ufpe.br/gfads/) at the [Centro de Infórmatica](https://portal.cin.ufpe.br/).

+I am broadly interested in distributed systems and machine learning areas.
+My current research focuses on developing proactive self-adaptive systems using time series forecasting to maintain/improve microservices' performance.

+I am also spending a semester as a visiting student at the University of British Columbia, where I am researching at the Systopia Lab advised by Prof. [Thomas Pasquier](https://tfjmp.org/).
 {style="text-align: justify;"}